-Restricted Restrictions always apply to commo and service vouchers beca beneficiaries can only exchange voucher for a fixed quantity preselected commodities or servic This could be e.g. 5kg of maize; one kit, one health check per househ member or milling of e.g. 5 kg of ma This from a list of preselected suppl or service providers.
 The selection of the suppliers or service providers is based on a procurement procedure according to total value of the contract.
 The procurement responsible staff is the main responsible for carrying out the procurement procedure in cooperation with programme staff.
-This type of voucher is not commonly used. who have provided the best price meeting the technical specifications/TOR for the required commodities/services.
-Unrestricted Commodity and service vouchers cannot be unrestricted since they will always be tied to specific suppliers/service providers.
+Contracts are concluded with a relevant number of suppliers or service providers, who have provided the price meeting the technical specifications/TOR for the required commodities/services.

 NA